bnlawrence/cf-plot/docs/source/user_guide.rst

              cf-plot and is likely to be out-of-date.
 It will be updated in the near future, but until now note that parts may not be applicable, or work, with the latest version (3.4.0+).
-For now please reference the :ref:`examplesgallery` pages for code that is tested to be up-to-date and working.
+For now please reference the :ref:`examples` pages for code that is tested to be up-to-date and working.

 .. _introduction-to-ug: